Jarren Duran Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rays pitching staff ranks 21st in MLB.

-- The Rays have a 3.70 team ERA that ranks sixth among all league pitching staffs.
+- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.73).

-- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- Rays pitchers combine to allow the ninth-fewest home runs in baseball (60 total, one per game).

-- Kelley (0-1) pitches for the Rays to make his third start this season.
+- Bradley (3-2) gets the starting nod for the Rays in his seventh start of the season.
+He's put together a 3.60 ERA in 30 2/3 innings pitched, with 42 strikeouts.

-- The right-hander last appeared in relief on Wednesday, when he threw scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.
+- The righty's last appearance was on Monday against the Chicago Cubs, when he threw 5 2/3 innings, surrendering no earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.